berinhard/pyp5js/docs/index.md

 ```

 Then point your browser to [http://localhost:5000/](http://localhost:5000/) and
-create a new sketch via the browser by filling the form saying the name of your
+create a new sketch via the browser by filling the form with the name of your
 sketch.
 This command will compile the sketches on the
 fly, so after changing/saving the sketch file you just need to reload the page
 on your browser.

-The web application will tell you which file you have to edit the Python code
+It'll also guide you on which file you have to edit the Python code
 and how to see it running after you save it.

-The web application will create
-a new directory in your home called `sketchbook-pyp5js`.
-If you don't want to
+`pyp5js` will create a new directory in your home called `sketchbook-pyp5js`.
-save your sketch in this default directory, you can set the environment variable
+If you don't want to save your sketch in this default directory, you can set
-`SKETCHBOOK_DIR` to point to the directory you want to use.
-Or you can also run
+the environment variable `SKETCHBOOK_DIR` to point to the directory you want
-the `serve` command as:
+to use.
+Or you can also run the `serve` command as:

 ```bash
 $ SKETCHBOOK_DIR='~/my-custom-sketchbook' pyp5js serve